 Extended runway

-Startups often face the challenge of managing their cash flow and extending their runway until they achieve profitability or reach the next funding round.
+Startups often face the challenge of managing their cash flow and extending their cash runway until they achieve profitability or reach the next funding round.
 Venture debt provides a financial cushion, allowing startups to extend their operational runway and navigate the uncertainties inherent in scaling a business.

 Flexible use of funds